-08 Sep IT’S A SMALL TOWN DISGUISED AS A CITY
+08 Sep NEW ORLEANS IS A SMALL TOWN DISGUISED AS A CITY

 Coleman Ridley ended up in New Orleans almost on a whim, drawn by a unique program at Tulane Law School.
 That was 21 years ago.
 Today, after several years of practicing law, he heads a group of business leaders working to ensure clear, predictable laws that foster honest, efficient, transparent and accountable government.